 About the same time Vartanov’s essay on Carzou (one of many of his essays on art that he collectively referred to as The Unmailed Letters) made the cover of both of the country’s two most prestigious literary magazines.

 In 2007, Jean Carzou’s son, Jean-Marie Carzou, attended a screening of Mikhail Vartanov’s Parajanov: The Last Spring.
-A few days later, Jean-Marie Carzou invited Mikhail Vartanov and I to the studio-apartment of Jean Carzou (who passed away in 2000) in Paris.
+A few days later, Jean-Marie Carzou us to the studio-apartment of Jean Carzou (who had passed away seven years earlier) in Paris.
 It was one of the most exciting things I had ever done on my many visits to the city of lights.